 - Speech: On Spiritual and Sentimental Ties with Turkey

-- Context: Reply to the speech made by the first Turkish Ambassador to Pakistan at the time of presenting his credentials to Quaid-e-Azam
+- Context: Speaking to the Turkish Ambassador to Pakistan

-Pakistan and Turkey share a history where their founding fathers effectively mobilized their people, fought against serious odds, somehow and someway they created nation-states and won the independence for their people.
+Turkey and Pakistan share a common history of the struggle of independence, during which the founding fathers of both countries effectively mobilized their people, fought against seemingly insurmountable odds, created nation-states and won freedom for their people.

 ‘The Grey Wolf’ by Harold Courtenay Armstrong is a book with a historic account of Mustafa Kemal's freedom struggle.
-Mr. Jinnah read this book in England when he, for a period of time, left the Indian politics -- and this book seemed to have a profound impact on him.
-In this sense, the history of Ataturk's struggle is connected with the history of Mr. Jinnah's liberation movement.
+Mr. Jinnah read this book in England when he, for a period of time, left Indian politics, and this book seemed to have a profound impact on him.
+The people of Pakistan can benefit from learning more about the great Atatürk, and below are a few excerpts:

 “You, the Turkish youth!
 Your primary duty is to forever protect and defend the Turkish independence and Turkish Republic.
 This is the mainstay of your existence and of your future.